 Benedick shrugs off all this teasing and asks Leonato to go off with him to talk about serious stuff.

 Don Pedro and Claudio are then conveniently left alone for Don John to prey upon.

 Don John confirms that Claudio means to get married the next day, and then he’s like, "Well maybe you won’t want to get married tomorrow after you fall into my evil trap."
 But he doesn’t say that because then it wouldn’t be much of a trap, would it?

 Anyway, Don John builds the melodrama by saying they might hate him for what he has to say, but they should wait until after hearing his news to pass judgment on him.
 Don John claims that Don Pedro’s efforts for Claudio’s wedding were sadly misguided: Hero is disloyal.
-Not only is she disloyal, he could call her all sorts of other nasty names, but he doesn’t.
+He says he could call her all sorts of other nasty names, but he doesn’t.

 Instead, he’ll let the seed of suspicion sprout in Don Pedro and Claudio until he can bring them to Hero’s window at midnight.
 There, he promises them they’ll see a man in Hero’s bedroom.
 After that, if Claudio still wants to marry, he can, but at least he’ll know what he’s signing up for.

-Claudio pledges that if he sees anything unseemly tonight, he’ll be sure to be as dramatic as possible, by denouncing Hero in front of the whole wedding party tomorrow (instead of sending her a simple, informative, "It’s over" via text and changing his Facebook status).
+Claudio pledges that if he sees anything unseemly tonight, he’ll be sure to be as dramatic as possible, by denouncing Hero in front of the whole wedding party tomorrow.
+Because that's adult.

 Don Pedro pitches in that he’ll help Claudio disgrace Hero at the wedding if there’s proof of her disloyalty tonight.
 After all, he’s responsible for getting the two of them together in the first place.